Note

 """

-# distinction whetere we are in learning mode or not to handle exploration realised with noise
+# distinction whether we are in learning mode or not to handle exploration realised with noise

 if self.learning_mode: